 The Board welcomes the views of shareholders and places considerable importance on communications with them.
 The Investment Adviser reports back to the Board on meetings with shareholders and the Chairman and other Directors are available to meet shareholders if required.
-The Annual General Meeting of the Company and the London Shareholder Meeting provide a forum, both formal and informal, for shareholders to meet and discuss issues with the Board.
+The Annual General Meeting of the Company and presentations held in London provide a forum, both formal and informal, for shareholders to meet and discuss issues with the Board.